Motorway Driving for the First Time: 70 mph UK Guide

 Continue reading

-How to drive a UK dual carriageway confidently: joining, lane discipline, the difference from a motorway, and the mistakes that cause most accidents.
+UK dual carriageway driving at 70 mph: joining, lane discipline, the difference from a motorway, and 5 mistakes that cause most accidents.

-A complete guide to UK crossroads: priority rules, controlled and uncontrolled cases, the right-turn conflict, and the faults examiners flag at four-way junctions.
+UK crossroads guide: priority rules, controlled vs uncontrolled, the right-turn conflict, and the faults examiners flag at 4-way junctions on test.